scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 use an external OpenCL or CUDA library but this will not be usable on a CPU.
 Obviously one cannot use normal Python code and use basic Python data structures.
 Furthermore, one cannot use well established libraries like scipy from within the parallel constructs.
+These are limitations that are beyond the scope of compyle at this point.

 The low-level API that compyle provides turns out to be quite an advantage as compyle code is usually very fast the first time it runs.
-This is because it will simply refuse to run any code that uses Python objects.
-By forcing the user to write the algorithms in a low-level way the code is very performant.
+This is because it will refuse to run any code that uses Python objects.
+By forcing the user to write the algorithms conforming to the constraints makes the code efficient.
 It also forces the user to think along the lines of parallel algorithms.
 This is a major factor.
 We have used Compyle in the context of a larger scientific computing project and have found that while the limitations are annoying, the benefits are generally worth it.

+Compyle has also only been used in the context of the PySPH_ project and as such has not seen a lot of community adoption.
+This has meant that there are many rough edges.
+We are hoping to improve the package and are also hopeful for community contributions eventually.

 Future work
 -------------

+There are several improvements that are planned for compyle.

+- The code is still not very clean and a lot of internal cleanup is necessary.
+  This is especially true of the Cython backend which has grown organically and requires a reimplementation.
+- Many of the CPU related algorithms, like sorting, and many of the reductions are still serial.
+These are relatively easy to fix.
+- The Cython backend may be eventually replaced using pybind11_ if possible.
+- The API requires some cleanup in many places.
+We also hope to look at the copperhead_ package to improve our API.
+- While compyle does support simple structs, this API is still not clean enough to be used in general.
-In the future, we would like to improve the package by adding support for simple "objects" that would allow users to compose their libraries in a more object oriented manner.
+- We also hope to add support for simple "objects" that would allow users to compose their libraries in a more object oriented manner.
 This would also open up the possibility of implementing more high-level data structures in an easy way.

+There are many other improvements, and features we are considering and hope to implement as time permits.
+Despite its many warts, we already find compyle to be remarkably useful.

 Conclusions
 -----------

-In this article we have shown how one can implement a simple molecular dynamics solver using compyle.
+In this article we have shown how one can implement a two-dimensional molecular dynamics solver using compyle.
 The code is parallel from the beginning and runs effortlessly on multi-core CPUs and GPUs without any changes.
-We have used the example to illustrate elementwise, reduction, and prefix sums.
-We show how a non-trivial optimization of the example problem is possible using a prefix scan.
+We have used the example to illustrate the main parallel algorithms that compyle provides, i.e. elementwise, reduction, and scans.
+We show how a non-trivial optimization of the example problem is possible using a scan.

 The results clearly show that we are able to write the code once and have it run on massively parallel architectures.
 This is very convenient and this is